The famous Sermon on the Mount is a collection of beautiful spiritual and moral teachings attributed to Jesus Christ, found in the Gospel of Matthew.

 Teachings

-It is beautiful how Jesus teaches us to pray and fast and then not be anxious about our needs.
-He tells us to not lay up treasures for ourselves here on earth.
-This is not our eternal home, and while we’re here there is no need to worry because it is God who provides for us.
+It is beautiful how Jesus teaches us to pray, fast, and not be anxious about our needs.
+He tells us not to lay up treasures for ourselves here on earth.
+This is not our eternal home, and while we’re here, there is no need to worry because God provides for us.
 How do treasures on earth and treasures in heaven differ?
-Clearly, one is perishable or destructible and the other is not.
-One can be lost or stolen and the other cannot.
+Clearly, one is perishable or destructible, and the other is not.
+One can be lost or stolen, and the other cannot.
 It’s that simple.

 When we lay up treasures in heaven, nothing or no one can ever take them away.
 We will have them for eternity.
 What am I talking about?
 I’m talking about glimpses of God in your life.
 Those are treasures that will last forever.
-No moth and rust can destroy.
-No thieves can break in and steal.
+No moth or rust can destroy them.
+No thieves can break in and steal them.
 Those are the best kinds of treasures to pray for.

-Earthly treasures are temporary, but the love for them has eternal consequences.
+Earthly treasures are temporary, but loving them has eternal consequences.
 Jesus sternly warns us that we cannot serve both God and money.
 We can only serve and love one.
-Only one deserves to be your master.
-That’s God.
-Money is but one of many other masters out there who neither gives you true freedom nor gives you eternal life.
+Only one deserves to be your master – that’s God.
+Money is but one of many other masters out there who neither give you true freedom nor give you eternal life.

 Our knowledge and relationship with God are very important as this will determine our beliefs, choices, and actions.
 When we have the right foundation, we will have the right heart and bear fruit in the form of good works.

-Jesus gave a warning about false prophets by comparing them to a tree.
+Jesus warned about false prophets by comparing them to trees.
 One can tell if a tree is bad or good by checking its fruit.
-If they are not consistent with what Jesus teaches, then future judgment awaits them.
+If their teachings are inconsistent with Jesus’s, they will be judged in the future.
 Many people will claim to be doing mighty works for God.
-However, if they are not truly in Christ then God will not acknowledge them.
-This explains why Jesus spent an ample amount of time teaching about having a relationship with our heavenly Father.
+However, God will not acknowledge them if they are not truly in Christ.
+This explains why Jesus spent ample time teaching about having a relationship with our heavenly Father.

-We are to look at the log in our own eyes before we look at the speck in the eyes of another.
+We are to look at the log in our own eyes before we look at the speck in another’s eyes.

-These things are impossible for us to accomplish on our own.
-We need to rely on the grace of God.
-Doing so is like entering the narrow gate of Jesus where things are hard and that only a few can find but it leads to eternal life.
-Most people would rather go the easy way but it ends in eternal destruction away from God.
+It is impossible for us to accomplish these things on our own.
+We need to rely on God’s grace.
+Doing so is like entering the narrow gate of Jesus, where things are hard, and only a few can find.
+Though it is difficult, it leads to eternal life.
+Most people would instead take the easy way, but it ends in eternal destruction away from God.

 Jesus is the Fulfillment of the Law

 Jesus’ Sermon on the Mount also emphasizes how He came to fulfill the law, not to abolish it.
-Knowing all His teachings has shown us that He has set the bar so high, that no one can reach it.
-No one can perfectly follow and practice it but Jesus who is perfect and blameless.
+Knowing all His teachings shows us that He has set the bar so high that no one can reach it.
+No one can perfectly follow and practice the law except Jesus, who is perfect and blameless.

 The Authority of Jesus

-Jesus is the only one who can speak with authority about these things because He is God himself.
+Jesus is the only one who can speak with authority about these things because He is God Himself.
 The people were amazed and drawn in by this gentle yet firm authority.
-These teachings, although piercing and radical, were delivered with the overwhelming love that people continued to follow and believe in Him.
-This is in stark contrast with the heart and attitude of the Pharisees who only sought their own gains.
+Although His teachings were piercing and radical, He delivered them with such overwhelming love that people continued to follow and believe in Him.
+This starkly contrasts with the heart and attitude of the Pharisees, who only sought their own gains.

 The Beauty of Jesus